 The Planning Division of the City of Royal Oak's Community Development Department, in cooperation with other government, non-profit and private agencies, Oakland County HOME Consortium members, and Oakland County's Continuum of Care (CoC), have developed the Five-Year Consolidated Plan and this Annual Action Plan.
 The consultation included presentations to the Royal Oak City Commission and the Royal Oak Rehabilitation Board of Appeals, public hearings, meetings, and direct mailers to those agencies.
-A wide array of agencies, groups, and organizations participated in the local process or were provided with the opportunity to participate in the local process.
+A wide array of agencies, groups, and organizations were provided the opportunity to participate in the local process.
 The HOME Consortium members, with Oakland County as the lead agency, meet on an as-needed basis.